toru173/nomi-discord-python/README.md

 ### What Features are Coming Next?
 Immediate 'coming *thoon*' features are:
-- [x] Documentation and Readme
+- ✅ Documentation and Readme
-- [ ] Start to use the new 'Rooms' feature
+- ☑️ Start to use the new 'Rooms' feature
-- [ ] Allow a Nomi to see when you react to their message
+- ☑️ Allow a Nomi to see when you react to their message
-- [ ] Allow your Nomi to manage a list of keywords or users they always reply to
+- ☑️ Allow your Nomi to manage a list of keywords or users they always reply to

 Let me know what else you want!